Ready to try out your Korean skills while you bring in the new year? We’ll show you how!

 Before we get into that, a few important things to go over related to New Year’s in Korea.

-However, in late January or early February, Koreans celebrate the Lunar New Year, 구정 (Gu-jeong), by having a large holiday known as 설날 (Seollal).
-During Seollal, people usually visit their hometown, eat 떡국 (Ddeok-gook) with their families, and visit their ancestors’ graves.
+However, in late January or early February, Koreans celebrate the Lunar New Year, 구정 (gujeong), by having a large holiday known as 설날 (seollal).
+During seollal, people usually visit their hometown, eat 떡국 (tteokguk) with their families, and visit their ancestors’ graves.

 During the Solar New Year, people often spent time with their friends.
 In Central Seoul on New Year’s Eve, many people gather to hear the ringing of the bell in Jongno on the stroke of midnight.

 1. 새해 복 많이 받으십시오 (saehae bok mani badeusipsio)